Close Menu

 • David Grossman, Founder & Chief Growth Officer, Lessn

-In fact, Grossman’s point about heavy incentives is backed by the data.
-Klarna’s credit loss provisions spiked 102% year-over-year in Q3 2025, a red flag that arrived just weeks after the IPO.
-Consequently, multiple class action lawsuits followed, alleging Klarna’s IPO documents misled investors about how much credit risk the company was carrying.
+Grossman’s point about heavy incentives is backed by the data.
+Klarna’s credit loss provisions spiked 102% year-over-year in Q3 2025, and that red flag arrived just weeks after the IPO.
+Consequently, multiple class action lawsuits followed, alleging Klarna’s listing documents misled investors about how much credit risk the company was carrying.
 On the other hand, Chime’s adjusted EBITDA margin sat at just 3% in Q2 2025, though it improved to 10% by Q4 as the company found its footing.
+These are fintech IPO lessons that every pre-listing company needs to study closely.

-Dominic Guerra, who runs a real estate investment firm, drew a parallel that makes the lesson tangible.
+Dominic Guerra, who runs a real estate investment firm, drew a parallel that makes these fintech IPO lessons tangible.

 “The lesson is simple: valuations built on momentum rather than fundamentals will always correct themselves.
 In real estate, I’ve seen sellers overprice homes based on peak market excitement, only to watch them sit unsold until the price reflects reality.
 Fintechs chasing IPO windows without locking in predictable, repeatable revenue streams are making the same mistake.
 Public markets are brutally honest in ways that private funding rounds simply aren’t.”